Channing-Zeng/Reporting_Suite/docs/variant_filtering.md

 The results of the script are saved under `final/YYYY-MM-DD_projectname/var/vardict.txt`

 ### 4. Cancer mutation filtering: vardict.PASS.txt
 This step consumes sample-level `vardict.txt` files and produces sample-level `vardict.PASS.txt`.
-It starts with dropping all soft-filtered variants in the previous step, and then removes cancer non-releveant germline mutations and potential artefacts, and classifies the remaning mutations based on their 'actionability' (see the defenition in [Carr et al. 2015](http://www.nature.com/nrc/journal/v16/n5/full/nrc.2016.35.html)):
+It starts with dropping all soft-filtered variants in the previous step, and then removes cancer non-relevant germline mutations and potential artefacts, and classifies the remaining mutations based on their 'actionability' (see the definition in [Carr et al. 2015](http://www.nature.com/nrc/journal/v16/n5/full/nrc.2016.35.html)):
 - `known` (highly actionable)
 - `likely` (could be actionable, but the evidence is more equivocal or limited)
 - `unknown` (remaining high-quality variants with moderate impact)